kubernetes-sigs/kustomize/site/content/en/docs/Tasks/generators/configmaps.md

 The following example generates a ConfigMap with three data items generated from an environment file.

-1. Create a Kustomization file
+1. Create a Kustomization file.
 ```yaml
 # kustomization.yaml
 apiVersion: kustomize.config.k8s.io/v1beta1